LeadsPlus/real-estate-builder/readme.txt

 1. In WordPress admin, visit Plugins > Add New
 1. Search for "placester"
 1. Click the "Install Now" link and click "Ok" (if necessary) in the pop-up dialog.
-1. Once installed, click the "Activate Plugin" link
+1. Once installed, click the "Activate Plugin" link.
-1. Add your API key and configure the plugin via the "Placester" left-hand menu
+1. Via the "Placester" left-hand menu, and Plugin Settings tab, add your API key and configure the plugin.

 **Install via Upload:**

 1. In WordPress admin, visit "Plugins" > "Add New" > "Upload"
 1. Upload placester.zip file
 1. Once uploaded, click the "Activate Plugin" link
-1. Add your API key and configure the plugin via the "Placester" left-hand menu
+1. Via the "Placester" left-hand menu, and Plugin Settings tab, add your API key and configure the plugin.

 == Screenshots ==
 1. Admin Dashboard